wontheone1/aikakone/README.md

 * go to (localhost:4000) to edit project on browser (although cursive is much more powerful)
 * run `boot check` to find out if your code can be improved

+# Deployment

+Run `./deploy.sh` from project root to deploy to the github io page

 ## Copy rights

 For the images used in this game,